danielatrivella/np3_ligand/np3_LigPCDS/README.md

 > ``` python src/plot_vocab_classes_distribution_and_statistics.py list_ligands_path vocab_path min_entry_occurrence class_mapping_path```

 python src/plot_vocab_classes_distribution_and_statistics.py
 Wrong number of arguments.
-Four arguments must be supplied in order to plot the classes distribution and statistics of a vocabulary in a list of ligands entries:
+Four arguments must be supplied in order to plot the classes distribution and statistics of a vocabulary in a list of ligand entries:
 1. list_ligands_path: The path to the CSV file containing a list of ligands and their classes frequency by column.
 This file is expected to be the output of the 'run_vocabulary_encode_ligands.py' script.
 It should be located in the 'ligands/xyz_<ligand_list_path.name>' folder, named with the suffix '_class_freq.csv' or other table with the indices of the vocabulary classes as column names.
 2. vocab_path: The path to the text file containing the vocabulary classes used to label the list of ligands.
 It must contain one class per row.
-3. min_entry_occurrence: The minimum number of ligands entries occurrences that the classes must have to be used in the distributions (do not use the ligands entries that have a label from a classe with an occurrence by entry smaller than this cutoff).
+3. min_entry_occurrence: The minimum number of ligand entries occurrences that the classes must have to be used in the distributions (do not use the ligands entries that have a label from a classe with an occurrence by entry smaller than this cutoff).
-4. class_mapping_path: (optional) The path to the CSV file containing a mapping between the vocabulary classes and the simplified classes.
+4. class_mapping_path: (optional) The path to the CSV file containing a mapping between the major vocabulary classes and the simplified classes.
 Mandatory columns: source, target.
 The last row must be the mapping for the background class, which is not used in these distributions.

 *Output:*